-As part of derivative transactions, securities lending and repurchase agreements, the Company accepts collateral for the account of the fund.
-The purpose of the collateral is to fully or partially reduce the risk of default of the counterparty to these contracts.
-For forward currency transactions that are settled physically, collateral may be waived, taking into account the maturity as well as the creditworthiness of the contracting party.
+As part of derivative transactions, securities lending and repurchase agreement transactions, the Company accepts collateral for the account of the fund.
+The purpose of the collateral is to fully or partially reduce the risk of default of the contracting party to these contracts.
+For forward currency transactions and currency swaps that are settled physically, collateral may be waived, taking into account the maturity as well as the creditworthiness of the contracting party.